suika2engine/suika2/doc/tutorial.md

 `:label1` is a label to specify a jump destination.
 Label lines are ignored when they are executed.

-## Set flag and branch
+## Set a flag and branch

-Next, we set flag and branch.
+Next, we set a flag and create a branch.
-Replace the content of `init.txt` as follows.
+Replace the contents of `init.txt` as follows:

 ```
 @bg roof.png 1.0